Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/14_healthwatch.md

    ---

-5. Notice that we have 3 diego cells which show up under Metric Summary.
+5. Notice that we have 3 diego cells which are listed under Metric Summary.

    Their names can be seen under the category for Instance ID.

-   Let's copy the Instance ID of the diego cell which show the highest load on CPU and save this for later.
+   Let's copy the Instance ID of the diego cell which shows the highest load on CPU and save this for later.